Wolf3s/xbmc4xbox-python/python/Doc/distutils/builtdist.rst

 intermediary species called *packagers* springs up to turn source distributions into built distributions for as many platforms as there are packagers.

-Of course, the module developer could be their own packager; or the packager could be a volunteer "out there" somewhere who has access to a platform which the original developer does not; or it could be software periodically grabbing new source distributions and turning them into built distributions for as many
+Of course, the module developer could be his own packager; or the packager could be a volunteer "out there" somewhere who has access to a platform which the original developer does not; or it could be software periodically grabbing new source distributions and turning them into built distributions for as many